rolivieri/fabric-state-manager/README.md

 Unfortunately, the above won't work.
 At the time of writing, Fabric takes into account the chaincode component when partitioning the data stored in a channel.
 This means that this chaincode component won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
 Because of this limitation, you can follow these steps instead:

-1. Clone this repo and copy the [`statemanager`](/src/deleteStateCC/statemanager) directory inside your chaincode component's directory.

-2. Use inheritance (or composition) to extend the capabiltiies of your chaincode component:
-    * Import the `statemanager` folder in your chaincode
+1. Import the `statemanager` package into your chaincode component:
-    * Reference the `DeleteStateCC` structure in your chaincode component

     ```
     package main